tranhungnghiep/KG20C/README.md

 ### Link prediction results
 We report results for 4 methods.
 Random, which is just random guess to show the task difficulty.
 Word2vec, which is the popular embedding method.
 SimplE/CP<sub>h</sub> and MEI are two recent knowledge graph embedding methods.

-All models are in small size settings, equivalent to total embedding size 100 (50x2 for Word2vec and SimplE/CP<sub>h</sub>, 10x10 for MEI).
+All models are in small size settings, equivalent to total embedding size of 100 (50x2 for Word2vec and SimplE/CP<sub>h</sub>, 10x10 for MEI).

 Models | MRR | Hit@1 | Hit@3 | Hit@10
 :--- | :---: | :---: | :---: | :---: